ycm-core/YouCompleteMe/CONTRIBUTING.md

     sometimes what you want can be done in a different way if the reason for the change is known. _What goal is your change trying to accomplish?_

-5. Sign the Google [Contributor License Agreement][cla] (you can sign online at the bottom of that page).
-You _must_ sign this form, otherwise we cannot merge in your changes.
+5.  **Sign the Google [Contributor License Agreement][cla]** (you can sign online at the bottom of that page).
+You _must_ sign this form, otherwise we cannot merge in your changes. **Always mention in the pull request that you've signed it**, even if you signed it for a previous pull request (you only need to sign the CLA once).

 [build-bots]: https://travis-ci.org/Valloric/YouCompleteMe
 [ycm-users]: https://groups.google.com/forum/?hl=en#!forum/ycm-users